Vishnu19091/Phishing_Detection_Extension/README.md

 # 💫 Features of the system

+---

-- All Phishing Detection is done via API (FastAPI).
+- All Phishing Detection is done via a **FastAPi** backend.

-- Authenticated Users can report Malicious website URL in the extension.
+- **Authenticated Users** can report Malicious URL in the extension.

-- Reported URLs are then used in model to train and enhance prediction.
+- Reported URLs are then used in model to **retrain and enhance prediction**.

-- Authenticated Users can track their activity in dashboard.
+- Authenticated Users can **track their activity via a dashboard**.

 # ⚙️ Tools and Frameworks

+---

 <h3  style="margin-top: 0;margin-bottom: 1rem;">Front-end languages & frameworks used</h3>